SamuelSwartzberg/flashcardifying_text_temp/inf.md

 The analogue of token type in linguistics might be word class/syntactic category/part of speech Compilers/interpeters store all the identifiers/symbols and info about them in the symbol table.
 In the context of compiling/interpreting, identifier/name is a synonym for symbol.

+#### syntax analysis

+#### semantic analysis

+#### compiler optimizations

+A compiler optmization is a feature of a compiler that tries to minimize or maximize some attributes of an executable computer program.
+Dead code is code which is never or not usefully used.
+Unreachable code is dead code which is dead because there is no control flow path that would lead to it.
+Dead code elimination is a compiler optimization involving the removal of dead code.
+In js, dead code elimination is kown as tree shaking.

 ### interfaces for implementation